-Navy’s offense can’t get going for second straight game in loss to Air Force
+Navy runs aground against Air Force; OC Ivin Jasper fired after loss

 The 54th meeting between Navy and Air Force was more than just a typical game between rivals as Saturday was the 20th anniversary of the 9/11 attacks.
-Throughout the game, moments were taken to commemorate the deadliest attack on U.S. soil and to remember the 14 Naval Academy graduates and two Air Force graduates who lost their lives in the attack.
-The stands and grassy hill behind the north end zone were filled with an announced 36,997 people, the 10th largest crowd in stadium history.
+Throughout the game, moments were taken to commemorate the deadliest attack on U.S. soil and to remember the 14 Naval Academy graduates and two Air Force graduates who lost their lives.
+The stands and grassy hill behind the north end zone were filled with an announced 36,997 people, the 10th-largest crowd in stadium history.

-The football product was not as elaborate as both teams were offensively challenged in a 23-3 Air Force victory as the Falcons now have back-to-back wins against Navy for the first time since 2010-2011.
+The football product was not as elaborate as both teams were offensively challenged in a 23-3 Air Force victory that gave the Falcons back-to-back wins against Navy for the first time since 2010 and 2011.
 The three points match the fewest Navy has scored in the series against Air Force.

-“Tough loss,” Navy coach Ken Niumatalolo said.
+“Tough loss,” Navy Coach Ken Niumatalolo said.
 “I thought we played well enough on defense.
 Obviously, we didn’t get anything going offensively.
 We had 36 yards rushing, we’re a rushing team.

-“Any loss is hard, service academy losses are really, really hard.”
+“Any loss is hard.
+Service academy losses are really, really hard.”

 The Navy offense had major issues for the second consecutive week as the team has scored a combined 10 points in eight quarters of football.
 Dating back to the end of the 2020 season, the Midshipmen have scored 23 points in their last five games.

-Navy took a 3-0 lead with 10:36 left in the second quarter thanks a 12-yard punt by Air Force that set the Mids up at the Falcons’ 38-yard line.
-Bijan Nichols knocked through a 23-yard field goal seven plays later and that was as good as it got for the Navy offense.
+Navy took a 3-0 lead with 10:36 left in the second quarter thanks a 12-yard punt by Air Force that set the Mids up at the Falcons 38-yard line.
+Bijan Nichols knocked through a 23-yard field goal seven plays later, and that was as good as it got for the Navy offense.
 The Midshipmen managed just 68 total yards and six first downs.
 The 68 yards are the fewest by Navy since 1966.

 Starting quarterback Xavier Arline was benched midway through the fourth quarter after the team trailed 23-3 and had not completed a single pass.
 The Mids moved into Air Force territory just once in their first 11 drives before switching quarterbacks to Maasai Maynor.
 Last week’s starting quarterback, Tai Lavatai, did not play due to injury.
 Navy was sacked five times in the game.

-Arline finished with 31 rushing yards on 16 attempts, but was 0 for 5 through the air and was sacked twice.
+Arline finished with 31 rushing yards on 16 attempts but was 0 for 5 through the air and was sacked twice.
 Fullback James Harris totaled 17 rushing yards on eight carries.

-Navy linebacker Diego Fagot had a game-high 13 tackles and linebacker Will Harbour finished with nine.
+Navy linebacker Diego Fagot had a game-high 13 tackles, and linebacker Will Harbour finished with nine.

 “Air Force’s defense did a good job,” Arline said.
 “Give credit to them.
 Threw a lot of different defenses out there.
 None that we haven’t seen before.
 But I mean, there’s really no excuse. … We’ve got to get going on offense.
 I have no doubt that we will, but it’s got to happen.”

-Slot back Chance Warren added, “We were prepared coming in for all that but we just didn’t execute. … Just kind of felt like we were in quicksand.”
+Slot back Chance Warren added, “We were prepared coming in for all that, but we just didn’t execute. … Just kind of felt like we were in quicksand.”

 Things weren’t much better for the Air Force offense as it punted on its first five drives of the game and missed a 35-yard field goal on its sixth.
 The Falcons’ first score also came courtesy of a shanked punt — 19 yards off the foot of Kellen Grave de Peralta.
-Air Force took over on the Navy 43-yard line and Brad Roberts punched in a three-yard touchdown run nine plays later to take a 7-3 lead with 1:09 left before halftime.
+Air Force took over on the Navy 43-yard line, and Brad Roberts punched in a three-yard touchdown run nine plays later to give the Falcons a 7-3 lead with 1:09 left before halftime.
 Those seven points would prove enough, but Air Force took advantage of more Navy miscues to add a cushion.

 “This win feels like a long time coming,” Air Force linebacker Demonte Meeks said.
 “Coming out here and doing what we needed to do to come away with a win feels amazing. … We stayed aggressive, stayed on our keys and didn’t go outside of ourselves.
 That really was a key for us.”